 SAPERE’s Bronze, Silver and Gold Awards celebrate a school's progress in establishing high-quality and sustainable P4C.

-The award framework provides guidance on progression towards achieving outstanding and sustainable P4C practice for students, teachers and the school.
-You can download the School Awards Criteria here.
+Our awards framework provides guidance on progression towards achieving outstanding and sustainable P4C practice for students, teachers and the school.

-- The Silver Award recognises that P4C is a regular part of teaching and learning within the school.
-The children demonstrate familiarity with philosophical concepts and questions.
-Teachers begin to integrate planning and reviewing P4C across the curriculum
+The Silver Award recognises that P4C is a regular part of teaching and learning within the school.
+Children demonstrate familiarity with philosophical concepts and questions and teachers are beginning to integrate planning and reviewing P4C across the curriculum.

 The Bronze, Silver and Gold Awards also form part of Going for Gold, our flagship programme of structured training and support for implementing whole school P4C.

-If you have a question about our School Awards, please contact Alison Allsopp, National Training Manager, or Jen Simpson, Assistant National Training Manager.
+If you have a question about our School Awards, please contact Jen Simpson, Assistant National Training Manager.